-The following can be completed via your online licensing account portal: - -Renew your dental, dental hygiene, registered dental assistant license - -Update your address - -Submit your designation of records request (dentists only) - -Request for a verification of licensure letter of good standing, from Texas to be sent to another state or organization (a fee is required) - -Submit your request for a name change (legal documentation required) - -and request for a duplicate license (a fee is required) You may still print your e-renewal certificate for no fee at https://tsbde.texas.gov/printcert/.
-Be sure you are not on a hand held device; you will need to be on a desktop or laptop.
+The following can be completed via your online licensing account portal: - -Renew your dental, dental hygiene, registered dental assistant license - -Update your address - Print your certificate from your online licensing account - -Submit your designation of records request (dentists only) - -Request for a verification of licensure letter of good standing, from Texas to be sent to another state or organization (a fee is required) - -Submit your request for a name change (legal documentation required) - -Request for a duplicate license (a fee is required) Be sure you are not on a hand held device; you will need to be on a desktop or laptop.
 Also, if you have a pop up blocker enabled it will need to be turned off.
 All of the above requires a registration to the Online Licensing System for Texas.
 If you have registered but have not accessed your account since 2011 or longer, you will need to re-register.
 ANESTHESIA DECLARATION As a reminder by signing the Unsworn Declaration during your Anesthesia Inspection you are swearing to the below statement: I certify that I shall maintain supplies of the type and quantity identified above for all locations where I provide Level [Permit Level] sedation/anesthesia services throughout the State of Texas.
 I acknowledge that failure to maintain the above supplies in adequate quantities shall represent grounds for disciplinary action against my dental license.
 ANESTHESIA INSPECTION SURVEY The Texas State Board of Dental Examiners asks that you provide us with feedback regarding your anesthesia inspection process by completing the following survey.
 Click Here: Inspection Questionnaire ANESTHESIA Reminder Pursuant to 22 Tex.
 Admin.
 Code § 110.18 regarding the Inactive and Exempt-location Status: Inactive status: